dry-python/returns/docs/pages/contrib/hypothesis_plugins.rst

   check_all_laws(YourCustomContainer)

-This one line of code will generate ~100 tests for all defined law in both ``YourCustomContainer`` and all its super types, including our internal ones.
+This one line of code will generate ~100 tests for all defined laws in both ``YourCustomContainer`` and all its super types, including our internal ones and user-defined ones.

 We also provide a way to configure the checking process with ``settings_kwargs``: